linzhangcs/blog/_posts/2018-10-17-narrative3d.md

 With the time I have, I only implemented a scene of the storyline.
 It is the boy founding a dragon in his room.

 ![boydragon]({{site.baseurl}}/images/narrative/boydragon.png)

+Here is a link for download mac build of the first scene of the story: [Boy and dragon scene one]({{site.baseurl}}/images/narrative/billydragon.app)